rugbyprof/5143-OperatingSystems/Assignments/04-Scheduling/README.md

 - Comment code with blocks for each function / class and major comment block with names and sources
 - remove any code you do not use
 - references are a must
+- provide instructions on how to run. make sure to generate 3 output files (I should specify names).